RCODI/rcodi-blog/content/post/3394-purdue-platzi-ironhacks/index.md

     - "0"

 ---
 Check out our new IronHack event in association with [platzi.com](http://www.platzi.com/)!
 This hackathon is a great opportunity to use your creativity to use open data to make something useful and cool.
 Purdue-Platzi IronHacks is open for everybody.
-For more information and to sign-up, visit: [ironhacks.com](http://www.ironhacks.com/) Check out the new blogpost from platzi [here](https://platzi.com/blog/ironhacks-2017/)
+For more information and to sign-up, visit: [ironhacks.com](http://www.ironhacks.com/) Check out the new blogpost from Platzi [here](https://platzi.com/blog/ironhacks-2017/)